 Here at NextRequest we spend a lot of time thinking about ways to improve public record requests and the processes around them.
 We also spend a lot of time talking with government staff all across the country, which helps us understand all the great things people are doing to streamline their work.
-Here are some of the best practices we've seen.
+Here are some of the best FOIA practices we've seen.

 This is related to tracking the volume of requests, but provides additional context to your data.
 We recommend including the request text, related department(s), and request type to begin with.
 Implement a FOIA tracking system to assist in keeping up with what type of, and how many, requests your agency receives.

 Which brings us to the #1 way to improve your records request process…